IshaanChamoli/IshaanChamoli/README.md

 <h4>💡 What I'm interested in</h4>

-I believe the next wave of technological disruption, propelled by startups, is going to take place in rapidly developing countries (like India!), creating a world that's currently unimaginable, in which I hope to play an important role.
+<i>I believe the next wave of technological disruption, propelled by startups, is going to take place in rapidly developing countries (like India!), creating a world that's currently unimaginable, in which I hope to play an important role.</i>

 <h4>👨🏽‍🎓Here's what I'm currently learning:</h4>
 <ul>